citp/privacy-policy-historical/c/ca/cah/cahoot.com.md

   4. #### Credit reference agencies

-In accordance with standard banking practice, if you apply to open an account, we seek a credit reference about you from a credit reference agency to help us check your credit status.
+In accordance with standard banking practice, if you apply to open an account or increase any credit limit, we may seek a credit reference about you from a credit reference agency to help us check your credit status.